Our next available undergraduate intake is Trimester 1 2027

 Phase 1: Recorded submission and performance CV

-You will be required to submit a video audition, application form/performance CV and headshot photograph as the first phase of a two-phase process.
+You are required to submit a video audition, application form/performance CV and headshot photograph as the first phase of a two-phase process.

 Recorded Submission